 11. What is involved in the selection process?

 Once all applications have been evaluated during the pre-screening stage, selected applicates will be asked to:

-a) Complete approximately 10 hours of mandatory computer-based training and assessment on abbreviated aviation theory.
+a) Complete approximately 10 hours of mandatory computer-based training and an online assessment on abbreviated aviation theory.

 c) Core skills test (if applicable, refer to question 8).

-d) An interview conducted by FTA’s COO, QGPA or Director of Operations and Training.
+d) An interview conducted by FTA’s COO, QGPA or Director of Operations and Training onsite at the Academy in Toowoomba.
 The interview will cover your test results, your understanding of the course requirements and your motivation for becoming a pilot.

 12. Are there expenses involved in the testing process?

 Yes.
 There is a $200 fee payable on the day.
-If you are travelling to Toowoomba, Adelaide or other sites advertised for testing, then transport, accommodation and any associated costs will be at your own expense.
+If you're travelling to Toowoomba, Adelaide or other sites advertised for interview, then transport, accommodation and any associated costs will be at your own expense.